-"How do I get rid of bees" is a question many ask when honey bees show up in wrong places, and sometimes even when bees are in the right places.
-As a bee removal specialist, I'm asked how to get rid of bees thousands of times each year!
+How to get rid of bees is a question asked when bees show up in the wrong places, and sometimes even when they are in the right places.
+As a bee specialist, Ive been asked thousands of times a year how to get rid of bees!

 Bee Id Chart

-Bees in my house or wasps up against the window
+Bees in house /on window

-Dead bees on the outside of my house
+Dead bees outside of house

-Bees in basement
+Bees in ground

 How to kill bees?